How to Analyze Historical Gold Prices in Relation to Inflation

 Several key factors influence gold prices.
 Inflation stands out as one of the most significant drivers, with historical data showing gold's effectiveness as an inflation hedge.
 When inflation exceeds 3%, gold's average annual return is 15%, compared to just over 6% when inflation is lower.

-Interest rates, particularly real interest rates, play a crucial role as well.
-Low or negative real yields enhance gold's attractiveness, driving up its price.
+Interest rates, particularly actual interest rates, also play a crucial role.
+Low or negative real yields enhance gold's attractiveness, increasing its price.

 Economic indicators like inflation expectations and overall economic uncertainty also shape gold market trends.
-The limited supply of gold, contrasting with fiat currencies, underscores its value during inflationary periods, reinforcing its role as a stable investment.
+Compared with fiat currencies, the limited supply of gold underscores its value during inflationary periods, reinforcing its role as a stable investment.

 Gold and Inflation Rates